 Cumming Elementary has a school-wide Title I program.

-There are three school-wide Title I schools in Forsyth County: Cumming Elementary, Little Mill Middle, and Otwell Middle School.
+There are three Title I schools in Forsyth County: Chattahoochee Elementary, Cumming Elementary, and Otwell Middle School.
 Title I of the Elementary and Secondary Education Act (ESEA) of 1965 is the largest federally funded educational program.
 This program, authorized by Congress, provides additional funds to school districts to help qualifying schools meet their educational goals.
 Title I funds are used to promote high academic achievement for all children, provide a greater focus on teaching and learning, and improve communication among schools, parents, and communities.

 As a family in our Title I school, your involvement is very important to us.
 Each year, you can expect the following from us:

-Contact Virginia Brown, Family Engagement Coordinator, ext.
-740664Additional Title I Information
+Contact Jennifer Emmert, Family Engagement Coordinator, ext.
+740511Additional Title I Information